Extending Adversarial Attacks to Produce Adversarial Class Probability Distributions: Constructing Optimal Transition Matrices to Guide Targeted Attacks

 The first method will follow an almost agnostic approach to generate the transition matrix $T$, where the only information that will be used is the initial probability distribution $\mathcal{P}(Y)$.
-Therefore, the results obtained with this method will be used as a baseline, in order to compare the gain that the following methods imply, in which more informed transition matrices will be created.
+Therefore, the results obtained with this method will be used to compare the gain that the following methods imply, in which more informed transition matrices will be created.

-Thus, this method consists of directly searching for a transition matrix $T$ that satisfies equation \eqref{eq:py_t_pyobj}, while minimizing the sum of the diagonal of $T$.
+Thus, this method consists of directly searching for a transition matrix $T$ that satisfies Equation \eqref{eq:py_t_pyobj}, while minimizing the sum of the diagonal of $T$.
 To avoid a high number of null $t_{i,j}$ probabilities outside the diagonal of $T$, an auxiliary variable matrix $L=[l_{i,j}]_{i,j=1}^k$ will be introduced, so that $l_{i,i}=0$ and $0\leq l_{i,j} \leq \xi, i\neq j$, with $\xi \in \mathbb{R}$ and $\xi\ll 1/k$.
 Each $l_{i,j}$ will be included in the set of restrictions as a lower bound of $t_{i,j}$ to require a minimum probability, $l_{i,j} \leq t_{i,j}$, $i\neq j$.
 At the same time, the values in $L$ will be maximized in the objective function of the linear program.

 Taking into account all these basic requirements, the optimal transition matrix $T$ can be obtained by solving the following linear program: